-Jacques Rivette accepts the challenge gleefully in La Belle noiseuse, upping the ante still further by drawing a central idea from a short story by Balzac: the excruciating tale of a chef-d'ouvre inconnu (unknown/unveiled masterpiece), produced and then hidden by a famous artist who returns to his vocation in the twilight years of his life.
+Jacques Rivette accepts the challenge gleefully in La Belle noiseuse, upping the ante still further by drawing a central idea from a short story by Balzac: the excruciating tale of a chef-d'ouvre inconnu (unknown/veiled masterpiece), produced and then hidden by a famous artist who returns to his vocation in the twilight years of his life.

 Rivette and his writers, Pascal Bonitzer and Christine Laurent, juggle many themes skilfully here.
 As always in Rivette, it is a story about dynamic, social, group relations – this time, set in the privileged world of art, where creators, dealers, confidants and ambitious young things enter into a quietly erotic tangle for a piece of power or influence.

 But once the secondary characters falls away, Rivette studies, with a minute attention to detail and duration, the rapport between an artist, Frenhofer (Michel Piccoli) and his model, Marianne (Emmanuelle Béart), who is naked most of the time.